ministryofjustice/hmpps-manage-offences/README.md

 PRISON_API_URL="https://api-dev.prison.service.justice.gov.uk"
 API_CLIENT_SECRET=FILL THIS IN WITH SECRET FROM DEV!!
 SYSTEM_CLIENT_SECRET=FILL THIS IN WITH SECRET FROM DEV!!
-To start the main services (excluding the manage-offences):
 ```
 2. Start the redis container.
 ```